External Growth Strategy

 Strategy of Vigorously Selective Investments Focusing on Quality for Each Asset Type

-JPR conducts vigorously selective investments in high-quality properties, screening from a wide variety of choices ranging from large-scale office properties with a total floor space of 30,000m2 or more to medium-sized office properties with a total floor space of 3,000m2 or more, which can exert competitiveness in a stable manner against properties of asset types and categories that are different in terms of areas, sizes and use, etc.
+JPR makes vigorously selective investments in high-quality properties.
+It screens from a wide variety of choices ranging from large-scale office properties with a total floor space of 30,000m2 or more to medium-sized office properties with a total floor space of around 3,000m2, which can be consistently competitive against properties of asset types and categories that differ in terms of areas, sizes and use, etc.

 For office properties, certain time lags arise in the impact of the leasing market conditions, depending on the differences in terms of the size and grade, etc. As such, the diversification effect is expected for a portfolio comprising office properties with a wide variety of sizes.
 Moreover, although large-scale office properties are relatively more advantageous in terms of market competitiveness, they have lower liquidity in the transaction market.
 As such, if they are set as the sole investment target, the possibility of obtaining opportunities for external growth will be rather limited.

 JPR will work on vigorously selective investments with a focus on the quality of properties, intending to secure the diversification effect and the opportunities for external growth, so that it can build a portfolio that should realize stable growth over a long term.